86Box/docs/usage/statusbar.rst

 Additional information area
 ---------------------------

-When enabled, the :ref:`settings/peripherals:ISABugger` and :ref:`settings/peripherals:POST card` display additional information on the status bar, to the right of the icons described above.
+This area, located to the right of the icons described above, contains additional information which may be provided by components such as the :ref:`settings/peripherals:ISABugger` and :ref:`settings/peripherals:POST card`.

+Monitor sleep mode
+^^^^^^^^^^^^^^^^^^

+The *Monitor in sleep mode* message is displayed if the emulated monitor has been put into DPMS sleep mode by the operating system.
+Pressing a key or moving the mouse is often enough to wake the monitor up.

 ISABugger
 ^^^^^^^^^